Safeguarding and Behaviour Management

 A Whole School Commitment to Safeguarding

 Our Designated Senior Leader for safeguarding is Ms Greenhalgh.
-She and her team of Deputy DSL's (Miss Livesey and Mrs Islam) work to ensure that child protection and safeguarding messages are fully understood by all in school.
+She and her team of Deputy DSL's (Miss Livesey, Mrs Islam & Mrs Haughton) work to ensure that child protection and safeguarding messages are fully understood by all in school.
 We have a commitment to keeping children safe and deliver regular training for all staff and volunteers.

 Safeguarding pupils includes ensuring provision of many things from providing a culture of safety through effective health and safety processes and systems, to managing behaviour and child protection concerns.
 Safeguarding is everyone's responsibility and puplis thrive in an environment where they feel safe.